 Top 5 Online Brokers & Trading Platforms in China in 2023:

 - Interactive Brokers is the best online broker and trading platform in 2023.
-Low trading fees.
+Low trading fees and high interest (up to 4.58% for USD) on cash balances.
 Wide range of products.
 Many great research tools.

 |Broker||Score||Fee score||Minimum deposit|

 |#3||TradeStation||4.7 stars||4.1 stars||$0|

 |#5||CITIC Securities||4.6 stars||4.0 stars||$0|

 Ideally, after reading our research you should feel more secure about opening a trading account that fits you best.